After spending seven weeks in Bismarck, North Dakota doing family research, I left on a cool and sunny Friday afternoon in

 After giving my regards to George and Minnie at the Monroe cemetery, I hopped on Interstate 5 and headed north to Bellingham, then pulled into my dad's driveway

 late that afternoon during a blustery storm.
-After being gone for over four months, I was home again.
+After being gone for so many months, I was home once again.

 Above left: Some roadshots during the last day of my four month trip around the U.S. This is driving across the

 Above right: And over Washington's Cascade Mountains on Highway 2.